Login

 Photo of Brenton Broadstock

-In 1988–89, Broadstock was the Melbourne Symphony Orchestra's inaugural composer in residence.
-In 1997 he received the Jean Bogan Prize, in 1998 the Michelle Morrow Memorial Award and an Explorations Opera Project grant.
-In 1998, he spent three months in Italy on fellowships awarded by the Civitella Ranieri Foundation and a Bellagio Award from the Rockefeller Foundation.
-In 1999, he received the prestigious Don Banks Award for his 'outstanding contribution to Australian Music' and his five symphonies were released on the Etcetera label in 2000.
+In 1988-89 he was the Melbourne Symphony Orchestra's Inaugural Composer In Residence, in 1997 he received the Jean Bogan Prize for his solo piano work Dying of the Light and in 1998 he received the Michelle Morrow Memorial Award for Composition and an Explorations Opera Project grant.
+In 1998 he spent three months in Italy on fellowships awarded by the Civitella Ranieri Foundation and a Bellagio Award from the Rockefeller Foundation.
+In November 2005 he returned to Italy as a fellow at the Ligurian Study Center in Italy.

 Selected Commissions